Bareflank/hypervisor/README.md

 Bareflank's goal is to provide the scaffolding needed to create any type of hypervisor.
-To support this, Bareflank leverages C++ not only to provide a clear method for extending the hypervisor via inheritance, but also to provide access to the C++ STL.
+To support this, Bareflank leverages C++ not only to provide a clear method for extending the hypervisor via inheritance, but also to provide access to the C++ STL to reduce the time it takes to prototype and implement new technologies.
 For example, suppose your writing an introspection hypervisor that needs to store the different system calls that are being made in a hash table for fast lookups.
 Doing this in an existing C based hypervisor might require you to create your own hash table implementation.